garlic 'Solent Wight'

 - Garden care:

-Plant from October to early march (if frost permits).
-Space the cloves 15cm apart in rows 30cm apart.
-Uproot as soon as the leaves start to yellow, and leave them on the surface of the soil to ripen before storing them in a light, airy position, which is dry and frost free.
+Plant the cloves (pointy side up) 2cm deep from October to March (if frost permits) at 15cm intervals.
+Subsequent rows should be spaced at 30cm intervals.
+Gently lift when the leaves start to yellow, and leave them on the surface of the soil (or in a bright shed) to ripen before storing them in a light, airy position, which is dry and frost free.
+There are not many varieties that show resistance to rust, but one way round this is to plant your garlic early, so that by May when rust is usually getting busy the garlci is well developed.